Gibbs, Tigers muscle past Warriors

 Point Maker: Gibbs shot 7 of 17 from the field and 7 of 11 from the free throw line.

 Talking Point: “I didn’t see any use in it.
-Thought it was better to load up and go.” – Lauderdale, on the coaches agreeing to end the game early.
+Thought it was better to load up and go.” – Tipler, on the coaches agreeing to end the game early.